Skip to main content

 CloudBase supports the following .env file types:

-.env.[mode] # Mode-specific configuration (e.g., .env.production, .env.development)
+.env.[mode] # Configuration for specific modes (e.g., .env.production, .env.development)

 Loading Order:

-1. Default Loading: .env and .env.local are always loaded
+1. Default Loading: .env and .env.local are always loaded.

 Example:

-# Deploy with test mode
+# Specify test mode during deployment

 tcb framework deploy --mode test

-Best Practice
+Best Practices

 Usage Example